eddow/muttml/docs/api-reference.md

 ### `defaulted(value, defaults)`

-Creates a proxy that provides default values for undefined properties.
+Changes the prototype of `value` in order to provides default values for undefined properties.
 This is the primary utility for handling optional props in components.

 **Parameters:**
 - `value` - The object to wrap